When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • suspected gastric bleeding;

-• monitoring the therapy of gastric diseases.
+• monitoring therapy stomach diseases.

 • removal of polyps;